 They might even feel like tattling is the right thing, especially when we encourage them to share any concerns they may have.

 Which is why, before you address the downsides of tattling, your first reaction should be to acknowledge your child’s feelings and intentions.
 This will help her feel heard and understood, as well as make her aware of reasons she might be tattling.

 You could say, “You seem upset because you’re trying to do the right thing and your brother keeps jumping on the couch.”

 Free resource: As frustrating as her negative behaviors may be, a lot of it can be prevented simply by seeing things from her perspective.
 In The Power of Empathy, you’ll learn how empathy is the secret key that makes a huge difference in how we interact with our kids.
 Join my newsletter and grab your copy:

 2. Avoid giving attention to the tattler

-But that focuses too much on the other child and gives the tattler a sense of false importance.
-It rewards her tattling by making her feel like the hero.
-She might even feel shielded from discipline since someone else is behaving inappropriately.
+But that focuses too much on the other child and gives the tattletale a sense of false importance.
+It rewards his tattling by making him feel like the hero.
+He might even feel shielded from discipline since someone else is behaving inappropriately.

 Address the other child as needed, especially if he is doing something he shouldn’t.
-But don’t reward her for tattling on trivial issues or herald her as the hero, and instead address her own tattle telling habits as well.
+But don’t reward the one who’d told for tattling on trivial issues or herald him as the hero.
+Instead, address his own tattle telling habits as well.

 3. Explain the downsides of tattling

-After you acknowledge her feelings, explain why tattle telling isn’t always the best solution.
+After you acknowledge your child’s feelings, explain why tattle telling isn’t always a good solution.